chicagomaroon/data-visualizations/README.md

  - [node.js](https://nodejs.org/en) `v20.9.0`
    - To manage the versions of node.js I use on my computer, I use the Node Version Manager program: [Link](https://github.com/nvm-sh/nvm)

-Download [Github desktop](https://desktop.github.com/), which will allow you to manage repositories on your computer using a graphical user interface, and work with any code environments on your computer (eg. VSCode)
+Download [GitHub desktop](https://desktop.github.com/), which will allow you to manage repositories on your computer using a graphical user interface, and work with any code environments on your computer (e.g. VSCode, WebStorm, etc.)

 ## Libraries To Read When Creating Visuals
 1. `node-htmlprocessor`: [Link](https://github.com/dciccale/node-htmlprocessor)
 2. `HighCharts`: [Link](https://www.highcharts.com/)
    - We are currently using the non-profit license that requires that the `HighCharts` logo be displayed on the chart.
    - We are using version `11.0.0`, which is hosted externally.
-   - Under the ‘Demos’ tab on the Highcharts website, there are visualization templates of various kinds.
+   - Under the `Demos` tab on the Highcharts website, there are visualization templates of various kinds.
 When creating a data visualization, finding a template from Highcharts similar to what you’re trying to develop and working off the existing JavaScript code from the Highcharts template can be beneficial.
-You can find the code for that specific visual under the “View Code” or “Copy JS code” tabs under the visualization.
+You can find the code for that specific visual under the `View Code` or `Copy JS code` tabs under the visualization.

 ## Build Process for a Visualization
 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [repository](https://github.com/chicagomaroon/data-visualizations) from GitHub if you have not already.